1337raspberry/fretwork/README.md

 | `SEARCH_PATH` | Sets the folder to cache/analyze | `"C:\Users\[user]\Documents\Clone Hero\Songs"` |
 | `HEADER` | A short name for the library, becomes the prefix on every output file | `"Library"` |

-`SEARCH_PATH` - this tool has only be tested on windows devices, but should work on Mac/Linux with updated file paths.
+`SEARCH_PATH` - this tool has only been tested on windows devices, but should work on Mac/Linux with updated file paths.

 `HEADER` is how Build defines a cache of song data, and how Analyze & Render search that cache.
 If you keep multiple libraries (e.g. different folders for officials vs customs), give each one its own `HEADER` so their outputs don't overwrite each other.